dreamportdev/Osdev-Notes/Build_Process/README.md

 However, each GCC toolchain will use the platform-specific headers by default, where as clang seems to have insane defaults in this area.
 You'll generally always want to have the platform-specific headers GCC supplies regardless of which toolchain you build with.

-Compiling GCC from source dosn't take too long on a modern CPU (~10 minutes for a complete build on a 7th gen intel mobile cpu, 4 cores), however there are also prebuilt binaries online from places like [bootlin](https://toolchains.bootlin.com/).
+Compiling GCC from source doesn't take too long on a modern CPU (~10 minutes for a complete build on a 7th gen intel mobile cpu, 4 cores), however there are also prebuilt binaries online from places like [bootlin](https://toolchains.bootlin.com/).

 ## Setting up a build environment
 Setting up a proper build environment can be broken down into a few steps: